harsha314/java/README.md

 }
 ```

--   **volatile** can only used in field declaration, volatile fields are directly read from main memory and are never cached. volatile ensures visibility across threads
+-   **volatile** can only be used in field declaration, volatile fields are directly read from main memory and are never cached. volatile ensures visibility across threads

 ```java
 class VolatileExample {